maevadevs/Learn-SQL-Server/1-dml-dql/11-modifying-data/02-insert-into-select.md

 # `INSERT INTO SELECT`

-Allows to add data from other tables into a table: The statement inserts rows returned by the `query` into the `Target_Table_Name`
+- Allows to add data from other tables into a table
+- The statement inserts rows returned by the `query` into the `Target_Table_Name`

 ```sql
 INSERT [ TOP ( expression ) [ PERCENT ] ]